Organizational intelligence: Information process

 There are many aspects that organizations must consider in the three steps that they take to gain information.
 Without these considerations, organizations may experience strategic challenges.

 Acquiring information

 First of all, organizations must acquire applicable information to make beneficial predictions.
-An organization must ask what they already know and need to know.
-They must also know the timeframe in which the information is needed and where and to find it.
-To make the best judgements, they must also evaluate the value of the information.
-Seemingly valuable information that costs more to find than gain from can hurt the company.
-If judged valuable, the organization must find the most efficient means of acquiring it.
+An organization must ask what they already know and need to know, they must also know the timeframe in which the information is needed and where and to find it.
+To make the best judgments, they must also evaluate the value of the information.
+Seemingly valuable information that costs more to find than gain from can hurt the company, if judged valuable, the organization must find the most efficient means of acquiring it.

 Processing information

 After acquiring the right information, an organization must know how to properly process it.
 They need to know how they can make new information more retrievable and how they can make sure that the information gets disseminated to the right people.
 The organization must figure out how to secure it and how long and if long, how they need to preserve it.